protos-research/polkadot-node-explorer/server/README.md

 ## Deployment
 - It's designed to be deployed on a single machine.
 For example, on EC2 managed by Elastic Beanstalk.
 - simply run `make up` to start the server

+## GeoIP
+- uses MaxMind GeoIP lite for offline resolution
+- supplements the service with keycdn.com or ipstack.com